dbaba/vagrant-edison-build/README.md

 In order to avoid the error, I added a simple wrapper script [`fetch_cmd`](fetch_cmd) using `curl`, as well as `wget`, which is able to handle such the connection, and modify `FETCHCMD_wget` variable in the `bitbake.conf`.
 The script uses `curl` only when `wget` fails.

+## License

+* GPLv2 for files under [meta-ext-modules/recipes-ext-modules/my-hello-mod](meta-ext-modules/recipes-ext-modules/my-hello-mod)
+* MIT for all other stuff

 ## Revision History

 * ?.?.?
   - Fix an issue where `bitbake` failed to download xdk-daemon-0.0.35.tar.bz2 with `wget` command
+  - Add an instruction and template stuff for building custom kernel modules
 * 1.0.1
   - renamed
 * 1.0.0